yasifipo/yasifipo/README.md

 *  layout: optional.
 Set the layout (in templates/prez folder).
 If not set, default is used
 *  posts: optional.
 If set to True, all posts are retrieved and available in page.posts ; If set to an INT, pagination is setup with split every number set in this value
 *  collections: optional.
 Must be a tab.
 Each item must be a collection tag.
 If set to True, all collection posts are retrieved and available in page.<collectionname>.posts ; If set to an INT, pagination is setup with split every number set in this value
+*  sort: optional.
+Will be used for sorting when displaying tag items
 *  all keys will be available on page.data
 *  content (not part of yaml): will be displayed in chapter page